dianamoisi/Place-searcher/README.md

-In this project I made a website using Google API, java script, bootstrap and jason format, and I made a page where you can search for a place (with autocomplete option) and if you search for it it will give you some pictures, a map of that place and some information.
-It was a project that I did during an internship and it was a nice challenge.
+In this project, I developed a website using Google API, JavaScript, Bootstrap, and the JSON format.
+I created a page where users can search for a location with an autocomplete feature.
+Once a location is selected, the page displays relevant images, a map of the place, and additional information.
+This project was part of an internship, and it was an exciting challenge to work on.